dcasati/kubernetes-the-hard-way/docs/03-compute-resources.md

-# Provisioning Compute Resources
+# Provisioning Resources on Microsoft Azure

 Kubernetes requires a set of machines to host the Kubernetes control plane and the worker nodes where containers are ultimately run.
-In this lab you will provision the compute resources required for running a secure and highly available Kubernetes cluster across a single [compute zone](https://cloud.google.com/compute/docs/regions-zones/regions-zones).
+In this lab you will provision the compute resources required for running a secure and highly available Kubernetes cluster across a single [region](https://azure.microsoft.com/regions/).

-> Ensure a default compute zone and region have been set as described in the [Prerequisites](01-prerequisites.md#set-a-default-compute-region-and-zone) lab.
+> Ensure a default region have been set as described in the [Prerequisites](01-prerequisites.md#set-a-default-compute-region-and-zone) lab.

 ## Networking